data2health/DREAM-Challenge/RPPR.md

 3. Best practices and Standard Operating Procedure documentation for prospective model evaluation and benchmarking on EHR data.
 4. Library of Dockerized algorithms for prediction of patient mortality - acquired through EHR DREAM Challenge - with performance metrics.

+# Deliverables
+1. Code and Dockerized package for deploying an evaluation harness (e.g. Model to Data) for predictive algorithms applied against an OMOP CDM.
+2. NCATS deployed and hosted evaluation harnesss using the OMOP CDM (see Deliverable #1) populated with SynPUFF data.
+3. Best practices and Standard Operating Procedure documentation for prospective model evaluation and benchmarking on EHR data.
+4. Library of Dockerized algorithms for prediction of patient mortality - acquired through EHR DREAM Challenge - with performance metrics.

 # Timeline (monthly)
  Due Date | Milestone    | Status     |
 |:----------|:--------------:|------------:|